wolmibo/wallpablur/README.md

 Sway does not support window blur and this is [unlikely to change](https://github.com/swaywm/sway/issues/453).
-WallpaBlur enables the most basic window blur effect in combination with upstream Sway.
+WallpaBlur aims to enable the most basic kind of window effects in combination with upstream Sway.

-## Supported Features

-* multi-monitor support including monitor hot-plugging and individual configuration
-* output scaling
-* *wallpaper* and *background* can be chosen independently
-* built-in effects:
-  - box-blur (which can be iterated for a "fast gaussian" blur)
-  - color inversion
-* (optional) alpha fade-in and fade-out on startup and `SIGTERM`, respectively

 ## Limitations